kpetersen04/Currency-converter/README.md

 Using the public Frankfurter API, I built a front-end React web app with a currency converter for up to 30 different currencies.
 The user can select the two different currencies and input the amount they want to convert.

-There is a seperate page which lists each currency name and code and links to a graph of the past exchange rates for each currency (the graph is still in production).
+There is a separate page which lists each currency name and code and links to a graph of the past exchange rates for each currency (the graph is still in production).
 This page also allows you to set a base currency and get the exchange rate for each listed currency.

 Check out the deployed [Currency Converter](https://musical-pothos-740b29.netlify.app/)